medtray/Cpprestsdk-Server-for-twiiterAPI/README.md

 # Cpprestsdk-Server-for-twiiterAPI
 * at any time, a client web browser can be run.
-It will take a
- * command line parameter, which is a search term, and it will issue a query
+The client enter a search term, and it will issue a query
  * against the Twitter API.
 It will process the result set as follows:
  *     Produce a histogram from the top 100 results, matching number of tweets
  *     to dates.
 Save this in a MongoDB collection.
 The query